-Courses leading to the award of the degrees of Bachelor of Engineering in Civil, Mechanical, Industrial and Aeronautical Engineering and Naval Architecture may be taken by part-time study over a period of six or seven years, depending upon the course, or by an approved combination of part-time and fulltime study.
+Courses leading to the award of the degrees of Bachelor of Engineering in Civil, Electrical, Mechanical, Industrial and Aeronautical Engineering and Naval Architecture may be taken by part-time study over a period of six or seven years, depending upon the course, or by an approved combination of part-time and full-time study.

-Part-time courses leading to the award of the degree of Bachelor of Science (Engineering) in these five fields may be taken over a period of six years, but these courses are being phased out and new enrolments in them are no longer accepted.
-Enrolments are being accepted in the six-year parttime BSc(Eng) course in Electrical Engineering.
+Part-time courses leading to the award of the degree of Bachelor of Science (Engineering) in these six fields may be taken over a period of six years, but these courses are being phased out and new enrolments in them are no longer accepted.